LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/crgn-class.md

 ### <a name="return-value"></a>Valeur de retour

-Valeur différente de zéro si l’opération a réussi; Sinon, 0.
+Valeur différente de zéro si l’opération a réussi ; Sinon, 0.

 ### <a name="remarks"></a>Notes